Historic sights and monuments in Skåne

 White castle with avenue of trees and a grass lawn

-Castles & strongholds
+Castles and strongholds in Skåne

 See how the rich people of Skåne lived from the Middle Ages until today.
 The wealthy Danish nobility built strongholds and castles here before Skåne became Swedish.
 Enjoy a castle visit that reveals fascinating stories within their thick walls.